- Private Investigation

 - Business Practice Areas

-When criminal charges are involved, the facts quickly become relevant.
+When you face criminal charges or are pressing charges against someone else, it's extremely important that you gather all of the facts of your case as quickly as possible.
 How these facts have been obtained also becomes an important question for both the defendant and the prosecutor.
 With mobile devices such as smartphones, tablets and more becoming part of our daily lives, it is critical that an investigator has the ability to process and analyze these “smart IP-enabled” devices.

 McCann’s digital investigations (computer and mobile device forensics) combined with our extensive experience in fraud, crime scenes and law enforcement, are a smart choice for your investigation.
 McCann has extensive case history in working both for defense and prosecution, helping to gather evidence in support or referral to local, state and federal law enforcement.

 There are numerous terms that relevant to digital forensics investigations that people browsing our site might not necessarily be familiar with.
 Therefore, we have compiled a glossary of important terms that you might encounter as you browse the site.
 If there are any terms not included in this list or if there are any terms you don't fully understand, please feel free to contact us at McCann and we will be happy to help.